awslabs/aws-xray-sdk-with-opentelemetry/README.md

 The purpose of this repository is to serve as the central location for the development of the AWS X-Ray SDK for Java that is compatible with the [OpenTelemetry API](https://github.com/open-telemetry/opentelemetry-java/tree/master/api) currently under development.
 Our goal is to enable usage of both AWS X-Ray APIs and OpenTelemetry APIs within the same trace and enable usage of OpenTelemetry contrib integrations with AWS X-Ray.
 This enables open experimentation and sharing of ideas between these overlapping customer segments.

-Currently, this is an 0.1.0-alpha and supports the 0.2.0-SNAPSHOT release of OpenTelemetry.
+Currently, the SDK release is 0.1.0-SNAPSHOT and supports the 0.2.0-SNAPSHOT release of OpenTelemetry.

 ## Objective